kmansoft/srtc-macos-demo/README.md

 Tested with Pion and Amazon IVS (Interactive Video Service).

-Video is published using H264 using the highest profile Id that can be negotiated.
+Video is published using H264 using the highest profile that can be negotiated (default, baseline, or main).

-Audio is not published yet.
+Audio is published using Opus.

 Should work with other WHIP implementations too.